Here's a basic Python program that implements a simple "to-do list" application:

 Here's a breakdown of how it works:

-• complete_task(task_number) which takes one parameter, task_number, which is an integer.
+add_task(task)which takes one parameter,task, which is a string.
+This function appends thetasktotodo_listand prints "Task added: task_name"view_tasks()which takes no parameter.
+This function checks if thetodo_listis empty or not.
+If it's empty, it prints "No tasks to display.".
+If not empty it will enumerate the todo_list and prints all the tasks in the list.complete_task(task_number)which takes one parameter,task_number, which is an integer.
 This function checks if the task_number is valid, if it's valid it removes the task from the todo_list and prints "Task completed: task_name" if not it raises an exception and prints "Invalid task number."

-• If choice is 2, the program calls the view_tasks() function.
+add_task()function with the entered task as an argument. - If choice is 2, the program calls the

 After this explanation this is how it works overall.
 The program uses basic data structure 'list' and control flow statements like if-elif-else, while loop, function, input output operation to create a basic to-do list application.
 It's simple and easy to understand, you can add more functionality and improve the user interface to make it more user friendly.